ttadano/alamode/docs/source/anphondir/inputanphon.rst

  :Default: 100.0
  :Type: Double

- :Description: The squared ``ADD_HESS_DIAG`` is added to the diagonal components of estimated Hessians, which is used to update crystal structures in structural optimization.
+ :Description: The squared ``ADD_HESS_DIAG`` is added to the diagonal components of estimated Hessians,
+               which is used to update crystal structures in structural optimization.
+               ``ADD_HESS_DIAG`` makes the calculation more robust in the presence of soft modes near the structural phase transition, but setting large values will make the convergence slower.
                This option is used only when ``RELAX_ALGO = 2``.

 ````